Dispersive determination of neutrino mass ordering: FORMALISM

 with the coefficients

-Each term $\Gamma_{ij}^{(m)}$ gives contributions scaling like $\Lambda^2/s$, $(m_i^2+m_j^2)\Lambda/s$, and $(m_i^4+m_j^4)\ln\Lambda/s$ for $m=1,0$, and $-1$, respectively, to the dispersive integral in Eq.~(\ref{dis}), where $\Lambda$ is of order of the electroweak symmetry restoration scale.
-Suppression on these contributions characterized by large variable $\Lambda$ is necessary for making finite the dispersive integral, which can be achieved by imposing
+Each term $\Gamma_{ij}^{(m)}$ gives contributions scaling like $\Lambda^2/s$, $(m_i^2+m_j^2)\Lambda/s$, and $(m_i^4+m_j^4)\ln\Lambda/s$ for $m=1,0$, and $-1$, respectively, to the dispersive integral in Eq.~(\ref{dis}), where the variable $\Lambda$ is of order of the restoration scale.
+Suppression on these contributions characterized by large $\Lambda$ is necessary for making finite the dispersive integral, which can be achieved only by imposing

-Because the scale $\Lambda$ is not infinite, the left-hand sides of the above relations need not vanish exactly, but to be tiny enough.
+in view of the variability of $\Lambda$.
+Because $\Lambda$ is not infinite, the left-hand sides of the above relations need not vanish exactly, but to be tiny enough.

 Once the conditions in Eq.~(\ref{cons}) are fulfilled, we recast the dispersive integral into

 with the factors